vedro-universe/vedro-docs/docs/integrations/unittest-bridge.md

 `}
 </TerminalOutput>

-However, if such a test unexpectedly passes, vedro‑unittest raises an `UnexpectedSuccessError`.
+If a test marked as an expected failure unexpectedly passes, vedro-unittest raises an `UnexpectedSuccessError`.

 <TerminalOutput>
 {`